MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ## Troubleshooting

-If you are certifying with WHCP, the most common issue is version mismatch between HLK version and Windows Release version.
-Ensure you are using the HLK version associated with the Windows release you are targeting, the associated branch in the Windows Driver Developer Supplemental Tools repository, and the subsequent CodeQL CLI version.
+If you are certifying with WHCP, first ensure you are using the HLK version associated with the Windows release you are targeting, the associated branch in the Windows Driver Developer Supplemental Tools repository, and the subsequent CodeQL CLI version.
 For HLK/Windows Release compatibility matrix, see [Windows Hardware Lab Kit](/windows-hardware/test/hlk/) and for Windows Release/Windows Driver Developer Supplemental Tools repo branch/CodeQL CLI version, see the WHCP table in the [CodeQL Setup](#1-codeql-setup) section.

 ### Errors and Workarounds